David's Special Places

 We will remember them.

-In 2005 David, Carolyn, David’s Father and Brother met in Istanbul and travelled together to Gallipoli to fulfil what was one of David’s fathers bucket list items.
-As a Returned Serviceman, Royal New Zealand Air Force, and as a Returned and Services Association President and Life Member David’s father had a personal interest in Gallipoli but he was also documenting the lives of those from his home town who had lost their lives and been interred, not just at Gallipoli, but at other sites across Europe.
+In 2005, David, Carolyn, David’s father, and David’s brother met in Istanbul, then travelled together to Gallipoli to fulfil one of David’s father’s bucket-list items.
+As a returned serviceman in the Royal New Zealand Air Force, and as an RSA President and Life Member, he had a deeply personal connection to Gallipoli.
+But he was also there for another reason: he was documenting the lives of men from his hometown who had been killed and buried—not only at Gallipoli, but at other sites across Europe as well.

-Once the ANZAC’s landed as they endeavoured to move inland they used an area that became known as Shrapnel Gulley.
-It was here on a fine day that David found himself on a small hill looking across at his brother on another small hill, his father further up Shrapnel Gulley and Carolyn further down.
-He vividly remembers standing there while the mana of the area engulfed him for quite a few minutes.
+Once the ANZACs landed and began trying to push inland, they moved through an area that became known as Shrapnel Gulley.
+It was there, on a fine day, that David found himself standing on a small rise, looking across at his brother on another, his father further up Shrapnel Gulley, and Carolyn further down.
+He still vividly remembers the moment the mana of the place seemed to engulf him, holding him still for several long minutes.

-War brings out the worst and best in people.
+War brings out the worst and the best in people.
 Great things can come from adversity.
-Engraved forever at Anzac Cove (see image below) are these words from Kemal Ataturk, the Commander of the Turkish 19th Division during the Gallipoli Campaign and the first President of the Turkish Republic from 1924-1938:
+Engraved forever at Anzac Cove (see image below) are these words from Kemal Ataturk—Commander of the Turkish 19th Division during the Gallipoli Campaign, and later the first President of the Turkish Republic (1923–1938):

 Those heroes that shed their blood and lost their lives.
 You are now living in the soil of a friendly country therefore rest in peace.
 There is no difference between the Johnnies and the Mehmets to us where they lie side by side here in this country of ours.
 You, the mothers, who sent their sons from faraway countries wipe away your tears; your sons are now lying in our bosom and are in peace.
 After having lost their lives on this land they have become our sons as well.

-Likewise, the monument that depicts a Turkish soldier carefully carrying a wounded ANZAC soldier in his arms.
+Likewise, there’s the monument depicting a Turkish soldier carefully carrying a wounded ANZAC in his arms—a powerful symbol of compassion amid the brutality of war.
 The story goes that:

 After another unsuccessful offensive, when both sides fell silent to prepare for the next battle, only rare random shots came from the trenches.
 Meanwhile, a wounded Australian soldier was left lying in no man’s land.
 He moaned and called out to his comrades, but in vain: none of the Australian soldiers, of course, would have dared to approach him to become a live target for the enemy.